Chymyst/chymyst-core/docs/chymyst10.md

 Each DCM peer is automatically assigned a unique ID in the cluster.
 The ID can be read as `clusterConfig.clientId`.

-## Serialization

-All data carried by DMs is serialized using the [Chill](https://github.com/twitter/chill) library.

 ## Distributed molecules

 An emitter for a distributed molecule is defined using the class constructor `DM` or the macro `dm`: